bluesky66-dev/kibana/x-pack/plugins/stack_alerts/server/alert_types/index_threshold/README.md

 The time window is set to 5 seconds.
-That means, every time the alert runs it's queries (every second, in the example above), it will run it's HyperSec query over the last 5 seconds.
+That means, every time the alert runs it's queries (every second, in the example above), it will run it's Elasticsearch query over the last 5 seconds.
 Thus, the queries, over time, will overlap.
 Sometimes that's what you want.
 Other times, maybe you just want to do sampling, running an alert every hour, with a 5 minute window.
 Up to the you!